In the Post Pandemic Business Climate, Should HR Take a More Strategic Role?

 Where Should Decision Making About Human Resources Sit in the Business?

 This article looks at the different ideas circulating about this important question.
 What’s the ideal relationship between leadership and HR?
-We look at HR departments’ work and what makes a good HR professional.
-At the end, we also consider how you can make a career in HR and recommend some helpful resources.
+Then, we look at HR departments’ work and what makes a good HR professional.
+Finally, we also consider how you can make a career in HR and recommend some helpful resources.

 What do We Mean by Managing Human Resources?